toyboot4e/loxrs/treewalk/README.md

 ### Differences from the original Lox

 - implementation
     - `return` is dealt as `Ok(Some(LoxObj))`, not as an exception
 - design
     - variable declaration requires initial value expression
     - `while` without parentheses

 #### Skipped

 - there's no `for` statement (maybe make range-based one instead later)
 - can't `return` from a constructor

 ## TODO

+I won't do but these are left:

 - Challenges
 - Ch.
 13 (inheritance)
-- Better error context
+- Better error context (source position tracking and error chain)
 - Add `+=` `-=` etc.